 By Dan Bacher, March 11, 2019

 In a joint press release, the coalition said, “A brutal confirmation fight is expected soon in the Senate as President Trump has now nominated Bernhardt to permanently lead the Department of the Interior.
 Bernhardt has served as deputy secretary since early in the Trump administration, and became acting secretary after Ryan Zinke resigned in December 2018 under an ethical cloud.”
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.